ofallonlabs/saeedmirshekari/_src/blog/2022-07-15-top-10-most-in-demand-skills-for-data-scientists-in-2022.md

 Some of the ML concepts that you need to master are Neural Nets, Decision Trees, SVM and Clustering.
 This knowledge can be gained by taking a course that helps you get your hands dirty with data and juggle it following by a hands-on project

-<h2> Model Development and Deployment:</h2>  After data-cleaning (which is the most time consuming part of a typical data-science workflow), most of the time a data scientist spends working on a project is spent developing and deploying models.
+<h2> 7.
+Model Development and Deployment:</h2>

+After data-cleaning (which is the most time consuming part of a typical data-science workflow), most of the time a data scientist spends working on a project is spent developing and deploying models.
 A good data scientist must be able to choose the appropriate algorithm and run it to automatically detect clusters or patterns in the new data (unseen).

 When a model achieves the intended outcomes, data scientists can deploy it in a production setting — frequently in collaboration with data engineers — to assist their organizations in continuously making useful business decisions.

 <h1> Non-Technical Skills Needed in Data Science </h1>

+<h2> 8.
+Business Understanding:</h2>

-<h2> Business expertise:</h2> About 89% of the problems a data scientist solves for an organization are business focused.
+About 89% of the problems a data scientist solves for an organization are business focused.
 Data scientists need to possess strong business expertise in the industry that they are working in, to gain a better understanding of what problems the company is trying to solve.

 As a data scientist, you need to develop the ability to identify the problems that are critical for a business and formulate new strategies that can be adopted to leverage the data to solve those problems in a reasonable timeline.

-<h2> Curiosity: </h2> Most organizations and business owners are not aware that the majority of their problems are data-driven.
+<h2> 9.
+Curiosity and Asking the Right Questions: </h2> Most organizations and business owners are not aware that the majority of their problems are data-driven.
 But the curiosity and observation of a data scientist can bring in opportunities for deriving meaningful insights from those data.

-<h2> Collaboration and Communication:</h2> Data scientists often need to collaborate with other people like data engineers, data analysts, and program managers to properly interpret and analyze data for the targeted business goals.
+<h2> 10.
+Collaboration and Communication:</h2> Data scientists often need to collaborate with other people like data engineers, data analysts, and program managers to properly interpret and analyze data for the targeted business goals.
 They also need to be able to successfully communicate their understanding of the data and explain the analytics results so business executives and non-technical managers can use the information to make good decisions.

 <h1> Tips on learning these in-demand data science skills </h1>